rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/index.md

 1. Upon creating a service, if the volume in the **Volumes** tab does not exist in the storage driver, then an environment scoped volume is created.
 If the volume already exists in the volume driver, a new volume will not be created.

+> **Note:** This option is not available for Rancher EBS as a specific driver option must be defined on the volume before using it.

 2. In **Infrastructure** -> **Storage**, click on **Add Volume**.
 Provide the name of the volume and driver options if desired.
 This volume will be `inactive` until a service starts to use it.

 ### Using Storage Drivers with Rancher Compose